 Absolutely anyone.
 We welcome players of all standards, from team standard to those who wish to learn to play; and we offer social membership to non-players.
 There is a variety of membership categories, designed to suit all.

 - How can I become a member?

-If you wish to join the Club, apply in writing enclosing the relevant subscription.
+If you wish to join the Club, complete the online form and pay by bank transfer.
 There is a delay of two days fom the date of joining before new members are admitted to the privileges of membership.
 Members pay a deposit for the key fob for the entrance gate; this is refundable on ceasing to be a member and the return of the key fob.
 The Committee may award honorary membership at its discretion.
 Off peak members may play up to 6pm Monday to Friday but not at weekends.
 The exceptions to this is if they are playing a full Adult or Junior member in the Club ladder or Tournament.